jamesafful/StoriLite/README.md

 # StoriLite

-This is a **starter implementation** of the PhotoVault AI concept optimized for **GitHub Codespaces**.
+This is a **starter implementation** of the ai photo and video compression concept.
 It includes:
 - **packages/core** — Vault, SQLite schema, EXIF indexing utilities (TypeScript)
 - **packages/cli** — CLI to scan/compress a folder of photos/videos into an app-managed vault
 - **apps/web** — React + Vite UI placeholder to browse results (demo-only)

-> ⚠️ This is a *developer starter*, not a production mobile app.
-It aims to validate core flows in Codespaces.
+> Currently, it aims to validate core flows in Codespaces.
 > Image compression uses **sharp** (AVIF/WebP) and video transcode uses **ffmpeg-static** + **fluent-ffmpeg** if available on the platform.

 ## Quickstart (Codespaces)